-TARGETED ACADEMIC INTERVENTION Tier 2\
+TARGETED ACADEMIC INTERVENTION Tier 2

-Students, who do not experience academic success despite Tier 1 classroom interventions, will receive targeted Tier 2 interventions and progress will be monitored frequently to determine the intervention's effectiveness.
+Students identified through the SST process, who do not experience academic success despite Tier 1 classroom interventions, will receive targeted Tier 2 interventions and progress will be monitored frequently to determine the intervention's effectiveness.
 If one intervention is not successful another more intense intervention may be tried.